daniellabrador/codecademy-redux-expense_tracker/README.md

 # **Expense Tracker**

-Expense Tracker—a budgeting and expense tracking app—allows you to practice refactoring with Redux Toolkit.
+Expense Tracker—a budgeting and expense tracking app—allowed me to practice refactoring with Redux Toolkit.
 This app is a [Codecademy](https://www.codecademy.com/learn/learn-redux) project intended to enhance my skills on the use of JavaScript skills.

 ## Table of Contents